-- 5.9 A third-party acts as the Society's Outsourced Chief Investment Officer (OCIO) and manages the investment portfolio, excluding directly held property, business savings accounts and the CTF. - 5.10 The performance of the OCIO and adherence to the PPFM is reviewed monthly by the Finance and Investments Committee (FIC).
+- 5.9 A third party acts as the Society's Outsourced Chief Investment Officer (OCIO) and manages the investment portfolio, excluding directly held property, business savings accounts, assets backing the CTF and assets backing other unit-linked business. - 5.10 The performance of the OCIO and adherence to the PPFM is reviewed monthly by the Finance and Investments Committee (FIC).
 The FIC maintains the initial capital investment decision with the OCIO; i.e. deciding whether to invest with Russell Investment in line with the PPFM, directly held commercial properties or cash investments.
 The Board receives and approves the minutes of the FIC, which record all such decisions in detail. - 5.11 Recommendations for directly owned property investments come from various commercial estate agents that are aware of the Society's requirements and investment criteria.
-The Society generally manages directly owned property in-house. - 5.12 For the purposes of the approach to investment, the long-term business fund, with the exception of the assets backing CTF policies, can currently be considered as a single entity incorporating all the assets and liabilities of the Society. - 5.13 The unit-linked assets backing the CTF policies are transacted separately in a tracker fund and are not considered as part of the fund for investment purposes. - 5.14 The fund does not currently invest directly in derivatives and would only do so for the purposes of efficient portfolio management. - 5.15 Any proposal to invest in a new or novel investment instrument would require approval by the Board, which in turn would seek advice from the Actuary. - 5.16 The Society's only holding of an asset that would not normally be traded is its own head office building.
-The value of this is less than 2.50% of the invested funds.
-The scale of this investment is not material in determining claim values and imposes no practical constraint on investment freedom. - 5.17 In consultation with the Actuary, the Board determines the proportion of assets that can be invested within each category at least annually.
+The Society generally manages directly owned property in-house. - 5.12 For the purposes of the approach to investment, the long-term business fund, with the exceptions noted in 5.13 and 5.14, can currently be considered as a single entity incorporating all the assets and liabilities of the Society. - 5.13 The unit-linked assets backing the CTF policies are transacted separately in a tracker fund and are not considered as part of the fund for investment purposes. - 5.14 Other unit-linked assets backing policies outside of the with-profits fund are also transacted separately and are not considered as part of the fund for investment purposes. - 5.15 The fund does not currently invest directly in derivatives and would only do so for the purposes of efficient portfolio management. - 5.16 Any proposal to invest in a new or novel investment instrument would require approval by the Board, which in turn would seek advice from the Actuary. - 5.17 The Society's only holding of an asset that would not normally be traded is its own Head Office Building.
+The value of this is less than 2.5% of the invested funds.
+The scale of this investment is not material in determining claim values and imposes no practical constraint on investment freedom. - 5.18 In consultation with the Actuary, the Board determines the proportion of assets that can be invested within each category at least annually.
 The Board also sets counterparty risk limits, in order to avoid a concentration of assets with a single counterparty.

-5.18 The Society's current target asset mix, as approved by the Board, is as follows:
+5.19 The Society's current target asset mix, as approved by the Board, is as follows: